Private investigator says drug kingpin targeted David Ortiz

 Perez described Ortiz and Peralta as “close friends.”
 Ortiz told The Globe he knew Peralta only casually and that he was “sad, confused, angry, all kinds of emotions” when he received the news from Davis and Ric Prado, a former high-ranking CIA official who participated in the inquiry.

-Dominican authorities have said the target was meant to be Sixto David Fernandez, who was sharing a table with Ortiz when he was shot.
-Authorities said the hit men confused Fernandez with Ortiz, one of the most popular Dominican ballplayers ever.
+Dominican authorities have said the target was meant to be Sixto David Fernandez, who shared a table with Ortiz when he was shot.
+Authorities said the hitmen confused Fernandez with Ortiz, one of the most popular Dominican ballplayers.

 Thirteen people have been charged in relation to Ortiz’s shooting and are awaiting trial in the Dominican Republic.